NLnetLabs/routinator/doc/manual/source/unsafe-vrps.rst

 Unsafe VRPs
 ===========

+Routinator is unique among relying party software in its ability to alert operators to a subtle condition we refer to as *"Unsafe VRPs"*.
+We will explore that concept here.

-If the address prefix of a VRP overlaps with any resources assigned to a Certification Authority (CA) that has been rejected because it failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.
+If the address prefix of a Validated ROA Payload (VRP) overlaps with any resources assigned to a Certification Authority (CA) that has been rejected because it failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.

 In the Hosted RPKI systems that the five Regional Internet Registries offer, all certificates and ROAs reside within a single system and all related